Everything you need to know about teeth

 The different types of teeth

-- Premolars are positioned next to your canine teeth.
-A full set of adult teeth will normally contain eight premolars with 4 on the top and 4 on the bottom row of teeth.
-We rely on these teeth for grinding and crushing chunks of food.
-These teeth are bigger and wider with a flat surface area on the bottom unlike your narrow and sharp front teeth.
+- premolars are positioned next to your canine teeth – a full set of adult teeth will normally contain 8 premolars with 4 on the top and 4 on the bottom row of teeth, we rely on these teeth for grinding and crushing chunks of food and these teeth are bigger and wider with a flat surface area on the bottom unlike your narrow and sharp front teeth

 Molars grow in at the back of your mouth and a full set of adult teeth should have 8 in total with 4 on the top and 4 on the bottom jaw.
 These teeth are your strongest and we rely on these teeth to grind our food so it's safe to swallow.